2025 Formula 2 Championship

-Leonardo Fornaroli and his team, Invicta Racing, are currently leading the Drivers' and Teams' Championships, respectively.
+Leonardo Fornaroli became the 2025 Formula 2 Champion, while his team, Invicta Racing, defended their Teams' Championship title.

-The 2025 FIA Formula 2 Championship is an ongoing motor racing championship for Formula 2 cars sanctioned by the Fédération Internationale de l'Automobile (FIA).
-The championship is the fifty-ninth season of Formula 2 racing and the ninth season run under the FIA Formula 2 Championship moniker.
+The 2025 FIA Formula 2 Championship was a motor racing championship for Formula 2 cars sanctioned by the Fédération Internationale de l'Automobile (FIA).
+The championship was the fifty-ninth season of Formula 2 racing and the ninth season run under the FIA Formula 2 Championship moniker.
 Formula 2 is an open-wheel racing category serving as the second tier of formula racing in the FIA Global Pathway.
-The category is run in support of selected rounds of the 2025 Formula One World Championship.
-As the championship is a spec series, all teams and drivers competing in the championship run the same car, the Dallara F2 2024.
+The category was run in support of selected rounds of the 2025 Formula One World Championship.
+As the championship is a spec series, all teams and drivers who competed in the championship ran the same car, the Dallara F2 2024.

-Invicta Racing entered the championship as the reigning Teams' Champions, having secured their title at the final race of the 2024 season in Abu Dhabi.
+Reigning Teams' Champions Invicta Racing defended their title, securing it at the final race of the season in Abu Dhabi.
+Leonardo Fornaroli became the 2025 Drivers' Champion in the penultimate round of the season in Qatar.
+By winning the title, Fornaroli became the fifth rookie driver to be crowned Formula 2 Drivers' Champion.
+Furthermore, he is the fifth driver after Charles Leclerc, George Russell, Oscar Piastri and Gabriel Bortoleto to win both the Formula 2 and FIA Formula 3 Championship titles in consecutive seasons as well as the first Italian Formula 2 champion since the series' introduction in 2017.
+This is the second year in succession that Invicta Racing provided the Drivers' Champion and won the Teams' Championship, becoming the first team after Prema Racing to repeat this feat.

 Entries

-The following teams and drivers compete in the 2025 Formula 2 Championship.
-As the championship is a spec series, all teams compete with an identical Dallara F2 2024 chassis using a V6 turbo engine developed by Mecachrome.
-All teams compete with tyres supplied by Pirelli.
+The following teams and drivers competed in the 2025 Formula 2 Championship.
+As the championship is a spec series, all teams competed with an identical Dallara F2 2024 chassis using a V6 turbo engine developed by Mecachrome.
+All teams competed with tyres supplied by Pirelli.